na0x2c6/git-file-changed-time-getter/README.md

 ## About
-A Perl script that wrapped some git command to get the updated-times (committed-times) from HEAD's tree for [git](https://git-scm.com/).
+A Perl script, that wrapped some _git_ command to get the updated-timestamps (committed-timestamps) from HEAD's tree for [git](https://git-scm.com/).

 ## How to use